ArloL/arlol.github.io/intairact.markdown

 description: A Framework enabling Device Interaction using REST.
 github_link: https://github.com/ase-lab/IntAirAct
 ---
+# IntAirAct

+A Framework enabling Device Interaction using REST.

 ## What is IntAirAct?

 Imagine you could look at the images of all the devices around and then flick at your